We are open from 8.30am to 4.30pm Monday to Friday. You can contact us on:

-Even if you have planning consent for your building project, you could still need building regulation consent before you can start work.
+Building regulations approval is different from planning permission and you might need both for your project.
+Even if you have planning consent for your building project, you could still need building regulation consent before you can start work on site.

 The building regulation charge for the majority of domestic extensions and alterations are standard charges.
 Some building work will need to be individually calculated.
 See our charges page for details.

-You should complete our building regulations application form [314kb] if you want to apply for full plans, building notice, regularisation or resubmission.
+You should complete our online building regulations application form if you want to apply and pay for full plans, building notice, regularisation or resubmission.

 Local Authority Building Control (LABC) is the member organisation representing all local authority building control departments in England and Wales.
 Developers with building projects in a number of local authority areas can opt to work with LABC to get consistent feedback and advice on their projects.